Women in the Spanish Civil War: Nationalists and Catholics

-Nationalist women had another organization for which they could volunteer.
-It was the Margaritas, and came from traditionalist Carlist philosophies.
+Nationalist women had another organization for which they could volunteer, the Margaritas, and came from traditionalist Carlist philosophies.
 Their purpose was to support Spanish families, with a husband in charge of a pious and religious wife and obedient children.

 Pilar Jaraiz Franco, the niece of Francisco Franco, sympathized with her uncle's politics and, during the Civil War, spent some time in a Republican prison.
 Despite this, she gradually moved towards more socialist leanings as a result of the rigid gender norms forced on her during her childhood.

 Salamanca and Burgos became home to large numbers of women who were wives of military officers on the Nationalist side.
 They could largely live comfortable, as their part of Spain was not in a state of total war.
 Both cities had zones for homes, and military zones.
 The military zones were home to medical services and to prostitutes.
 Nationalist nurses working in these zones were viewed as essential but transgressive, as they were occupying male spaces.
 As such, their behavior was always highly watched.
 Poverty and economic need often pushed many women into prostitution, where it flourished behind Nationalist lines.
 That Nationalist forces were fighting for a Spain that supported traditional family structures and opposed to prostitution did nothing to stop Nationalist officers from using prostitutes.

 Despite nationalist ideals about the role of women, the Nationalist attracted single women from abroad to their cause.
-These women, by their mere existence, transgressed Nationalist teachings about women as they were traveling alone, accompanied by male guardians, and acting on their own behalves.
+These women, by their mere existence, transgressed Nationalist teachings about women as they were traveling alone, accompanied by male guardians, and acting on their own behalf.
 Many were literate and well traveled.
 Many came from European aristocratic and were upper class.
 Full of self-confidence, they made Nationalists uncomfortable, especially in contrast to the typically poor, illiterate Spanish woman who had not traveled.
 Their advocacy on behalf of Franco was viewed by many as counter-productive as it suggested women could find success outside the home, when Francoists and Nationalists believed women belonged in the home.

 Nationalist forces did attract foreign women writers and photographers to their cause.
-These included Helen Nicholson, the Baroness de Zglinitzki, Aileen O'Brien, Jane Anderson, Pip Scott-Ellis, and Florence Farmborough.
+These included Helen Nicholson, the Baroness de Zglinitzki, Aileen O'Brien, Jane Anderson, Priscilla Scott-Ellis, and Florence Farmborough.
 These women were all advocates of right wing-ideology, and militantly opposed to Communism.
 They came from a wide variety of right wing ideologies, including monarchists and fascism.